LAST UPDATED OCTOBER 25th, 2025

 Niseko United: A world-famous ski destination, known for its abundant snowfall, diverse terrain, and vibrant après-ski scene.

 Lotte Arai: Near Myoko area and under La Colina Outdoor’s Powder Belt package, it boasts one of the highest snowfalls in all of Japan, with almost 80% of its terrain comprised of off-piste powder pillows.
+Luxurious accommodation, high-end facilities, and easy access via the Hokuriku Shinkansen make it one of Japan’s most convenient powder destinations.

 Indy Pass